YorkSu/deepgo/README.md

 ## Installation

 1. Clone Deep Go into your computer.
 You can download the zip file or use `GitHub Desktop` to clone it.
-2. Add Deep Go folder to your `PYTHONHOME`
+2. Add Deep Go folder to your `PYTHONPATH`
 3. Install the requirements by using `Anaconda`.
 New environment is Recommended.

 ```cmd